madhurimarawat/Semester-Notes/7 SEMESTER/Management Information System/README.md

 Contributions are welcome!
 You can:

-- Suggest improvements to existing notes or visuals
+- Suggest improvements to existing visuals
-- Share additional insights or alternate representations of MIS concepts
+- Share alternate representations of MIS concepts
-- Recommend formatting changes or new layout ideas
+- Recommend formatting or layout enhancements

 Let’s make learning MIS easier and more accessible for everyone!